-S4RB & TOM STEPHENS
+S4RB & Warwick Analytics

 Here are our 12 critical success factors that we suggest retailers must address to be successful with the new generation of private brand in a world of rapid change in competition, shopper demographic and taste/functionality trends in products that consumers want to purchase and from where they wish to purchase them.

-If facing a lot of questions could somehow equate to big revenue, then brand owners would be quite rich today.
-That’s because quickly changing consumer preferences have sparked a seemingly countless number of questions.
 Shoppers are increasingly disillusioned about the authenticity, transparency and integrity of manufacturers, retailers and brands.
 This is particularly the case with Millennials, and increasingly that perspective is extending to other generations, including Boomers.